 He made a strong case for the happiness a culture has when they stay true to their family cultures and the duty each person carries in the family and society.

 Duty Is Born

-People who are primarily concerned with the culture of self-gratification or self-actualization are defective members of society.
-They are obsessed with their greatness and their comfort and disregard the needs of the groups and communities they live in.
+People who are primarily concerned with the culture of self-gratification or self-actualization can become defective members of society.
+People who become obsessed with their greatness and their comfort and disregard the needs of the groups and communities they live in can end up hurting society.
 To really find a personal purpose, people have to look outside of themselves to a power higher than themselves, not try to get more of what they want by objectifying the rest of society.